Former D.C. United player and coach Ben Olsen named Washington Spirit’s new club president

 The Spirit said that Olsen will oversee day-to-day operations of the club.
 His responsibilities will include, per the team’s announcement, “driving the development of the team’s business and sporting operations, and the overall effort to enhance the club’s culture and identity.”

-It is unclear if the Spirit’s president of sporting operations, Larry Best, will remain in that role.
+It is unclear whether the Spirit’s president of sporting operations, Larry Best, will remain in that role.
 A spokesperson for the club did not immediately reply to a request for clarification.
 Best and Baldwin were involved in the hiring of Burke, who had been accused of abusive behavior toward young players while overseeing a Loudoun County travel team.
 A former Spirit club president, Chris Hummer, told The Washington Post that he “adamantly” brought concerns about Burke to the club’s executive team, including Baldwin and Best.
-The Spirit have yet to hire a permanent coach to replace Burke.
+The Spirit has yet to hire a permanent coach to replace Burke.

 Olsen coached D.C.
-United for all or parts of 11 seasons starting in 2010, after having played for the club from 1998 to 2009.
+United for all or parts of 11 seasons starting in 2010.
+He played for the club from 1998 to 2009.
 A fan favorite during his days as a tenacious midfielder, Olsen earned several individual accolades while helping D.C.
 United win two MLS Cups.

 “I have loved being part of the D.C.
 United family for over 20 years, and I will always be grateful to the club that has given me so much,” Olsen, who had stayed on with that club in an advisory role, said in his statement.